-THE INSTRUCTIONS FOR MEMBERS FOR REMOTE E-VOTING AND JOINING GENERAL MEETING ARE AS UNDER:- a.m. and ends on Thursday, September 21, 2023 at 05:00 p.m.
+THE INSTRUCTIONS FOR MEMBERS FOR REMOTE E-VOTING AND JOINING GENERAL MEETING ARE AS UNDER:- and ends Thursday, a.m. on September 21, 2023 at 05:00 p.m.
 The remote e-voting module shall be disabled by NSDL for voting thereafter.
-The Members, whose names appear in the Register of Members / Beneficial Owners as on the record date (cut-off date) i.e. Wednesday, September 13, Book Closure is between Thursday, September 14, 2023 to Friday, September 22, 2023. may cast their vote electronically.
+The Members, whose names appear in the Register of Members / Beneficial Owners as on the record date (cut-off date) i.e. Wednesday, September 13, 2023, Book Closure is between Thursday, September 14, 2023 to Friday, September 22, 2023. may cast their vote electronically.
 The voting right of shareholders shall be in proportion to their share in the paid-up equity share capital of the Company as on the cut-off date, Wednesday, September 13, 2023.